 Capital Rules require buffers in addition to the minimum risk-based capital ratios noted above.
 M&T is subject to a SCB requirement that is determined through the Federal Reserve's supervisory stress tests and M&T's bank subsidiaries are subject to a 2.5% capital conservation buffer requirement.
 The buffer requirement must be composed entirely of CET1.
-M&T's current SCB is 4.0%.
+M&T's SCB at September 30, 2024 was 4.0%.
 In June 2024, the Federal Reserve released the results of its most recent supervisory stress tests.
-Based on those results, M&T's SCB is estimated to be 3.8% effective October 1, 2024.
+Based on those results, on October 1, 2024, M&T's SCB of 3.8% became effective.